theno/fabsetup/howtos/owncloud.md

   * Therefore, deinstall and disable apache service
 * Install owncloud
 * Set up owncloud as a web service
-* Host owncloud as a site via nginx
+* Host owncloud as a https site via nginx

 On a local shell, go to the fabsetup dir and run the task `setup.service.owncloud`: